lassepe/LiftedTrajectoryGames.jl/README.md

 > :warning: Please refer to the docstrings of each type and function for more information.
 > For example, type `?LiftedTrajectoryGameSolver` in the REPL for more information on solver options.

+> :warning: Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for acceleration of downstream solver invocations.

 ```julia
 using LiftedTrajectoryGames
 using TrajectoryGamesBase